-The Audit and Risk Committee determined that the key risks of misstatement of the Group's financial statements related to the carrying value of exploration and evaluation assets, the carrying value of production assets held under property, plant and equipment, the recoverability of trade receivables, the recognition of contingent liabilities, including commitments and certain amounts sought by the TPDC, and going concern.
+The Audit and Risk Committee determined that the key risks of misstatement of the Group's financial statements related to the carrying value of intra-group loans, the carrying value of exploration and evaluation assets, the carrying value of production assets held under property, plant and equipment, the recognition of contingent liabilities, including commitments and certain amounts sought by the TPDC, and going concern.

-These issues were discussed with management during the year when the Committee considered the half-year financial statements in September 2022 and the financial statements for the year ended 31 December 2022 in April 2023.
+These issues were discussed with management during the year when the Committee considered the half-year financial statements in September 2023 and the financial statements for the year ended 31 December 2023 in April 2024.
 These matters and how they were addressed are set out in further detail below: